RussellSenior/ptpcab/README.md

 	CONFIG_DOWNLOAD_FOLDER="/src_archive/openwrt/dl"

 Adapt as needed.
-For building on iris.personaltelco.net, a value of:
+For building on gentoo systems, a value of:

 	CONFIG_DOWNLOAD_FOLDER="/usr/portage/distfiles"

-is preferred.
-Complete the configuration using the defconfig make
+is preferred (make sure you have permission to write there).
+Complete the configuration using the defconfig make target:
-target:

 	make defconfig